MQTTactic/MQTTactic/README.md

 *   LLVM

     The MQTTactic works on LLVM IR, So LLVM must be available in your system.
-Currently, We use LLVM-14 for experiments
+Currently, We use LLVM-14 currently.

 ```
-$ sudo apt install build-essential cmake ninja-build
+$ sudo apt install gcc-10 g++-10 python3 python3-distutils zlib1g-dev unzip cmake  nodejs ninja-build unzip
 ```

 1. RELEASE version